python-sdbus/python-sdbus/docs/asyncio_api.rst

     .. py:method:: _proxify(bus, service_name, object_path)

-        Begin proxying to a remote dbus object.
+        Begin proxying to a remote D-Bus object.

         :param str service_name:
-            Remote object dbus connection name.
+            Remote object D-Bus connection name.
             For example, systemd uses ``org.freedesktop.systemd1``

         :param str object_path:
-            Remote object dbus path.
+            Remote object D-Bus path.
             Should be a forward slash separated path.
             Starting object is usually ``/``.
             Example: ``/org/freedesktop/systemd/unit/dbus_2eservice``

         :param SdBus bus:
-            Optional dbus connection object.
+            Optional D-Bus connection object.
-            If not passed the default dbus will be used.
+            If not passed the default D-Bus will be used.

     .. py:classmethod:: new_proxy(bus, service_name, object_path)

         Create new proxy object and bypass ``__init__``.

         :param str service_name:
-            Remote object dbus connection name.
+            Remote object D-Bus connection name.
             For example, systemd uses ``org.freedesktop.systemd1``

         :param str object_path:
-            Remote object dbus path.
+            Remote object D-Bus path.
             Should be a forward slash separated path.
             Starting object is usually ``/``.
             Example: ``/org/freedesktop/systemd/unit/dbus_2eservice``

         :param SdBus bus:
-            Optional dbus connection object.
+            Optional D-Bus connection object.
-            If not passed the default dbus will be used.
+            If not passed the default D-Bus will be used.

     .. py:method:: export_to_dbus(object_path, bus)

-        Object will appear and become callable on dbus.
+        Object will appear and become callable on D-Bus.

         :param str object_path:
             Object path that it will be available at.

         :param SdBus bus:
-            Optional dbus connection object.
+            Optional D-Bus connection object.
-            If not passed the default dbus will be used.
+            If not passed the default D-Bus will be used.

 .. py:class:: DbusObjectManagerInterfaceAsync(interface_name)